Information for Employers on Paid Safe and Sick Leave

 Important Information for Employers

-Employers, including a nonprofit or small business, must provide safe and sick leave for their employees.
+Employers, including a nonprofit or small business, must provide safe and sick leave and paid prenatal leave for their employees.

 Employer Tools